DisnakeCommunity/disnake-compass/docs/source/index.rst

-.. disnake-ext-components documentation master file, created by sphinx-quickstart on Sun Jul  9 19:20:23 2023.
+.. disnake-compass documentation master file, created by sphinx-quickstart on Sun Jul  9 19:20:23 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-disnake-ext-components
+disnake-compass
 ======================

 An extension for disnake aimed at making component interactions with listeners somewhat less cumbersome.